Maintain Your Wellbeing During Summer Break

 - Try Boston’s biggest free workout series, Seaport Sweat, running from May through September on the Seaport Common.
 This year, the series will offer a variety of new classes and instructors like Fusion Pilates, Sculpt that sASS, and Zumba.
 Explore the other class options and register online.
 If you’re looking for something closer to Cambridge there are Free Esplanade fitness classes available as well.

-- If you’re looking to stay physical and build new connections, join the Midnight Runners Boston.
-This running club meets Tuesdays at 7 pm and Sundays at 10 am.
-You can also check out the MIT Running Club for any runs they have going on this summer!
+- If you’re looking to stay physical and build new connections, join the Midnight Runners Boston group or check out the MIT Running Club for any runs they have going on this summer!

 Summer is a great time to prioritize and reset your sleep hygiene.
 Learn expert information about caffeine, snoring, GPA, and more in the award-winning Sleep 101 online course (with MIT Touchstone login).
 You can view topics separately or complete the full program—which includes videos, interactive activities, and games—in about 45 minutes.